CoffeeIsLife87/OpenRGB-python-FX/README.md

 Ambient grabs the entire screen leading to some shade of white or black. hopefully this will get fixed soon

 ## Todo

-* Make contributing easier (more templates and comments/doc strings)

 * Add matrix zone support for some effects (rainbow wave and gradcycle)